metaspace2020/metaspace/metaspace/webapp/src/about.md

 ## How to stay in touch?

 Follow us on [Twitter](http://twitter.com/metaspace2020) or drop a line to [our email](mailto:contact@metaspace2020.eu), we will add you to our special list :)

+For all other inquiries or questions, please [contact us over email](mailto:contact@metaspace2020.eu).

 Cheers!